Theorem411/15411/README.md

 # Middle End
 ## IR Tree:
 Intermediate representation: Javaway/compiler/lab3/lib/trans/tree.ml</br>
-IR tree differs from elaborated Ast fundamentally.
+IR tree differs from elaborated Ast fundamentally. </br>
 At global level, typedefs and function declarations are removed, leaving function definition as the only parts of the original program that has semantic meanings (now called *fspace*).
-The program is just a list of *fspace*s.
+The program is just a list of *fspace*s. </br>
+Other distinctions:
+* *If* conditional only accepts comparisons, which are in the form of $e_1 ? e_2$; the branches, which are statements before, now becomes labels that lead to statements where the branch codes are transformed.
+* *While* loop is transformed into if conditionals with back jump
+* Pure expressions are distinguished from Effectful expression at the syntactic level.
+The trans function
+$$tr(e) = <\hat{e}, \check{e}>$$

 ## trans:
 code in: Javaway/compiler/lab3/lib/trans/trans.ml</br>
 Trans takes in a elaborated ast and turn it into an IR tree.

+## assem (aka.
+3-address abstract assembly)
+Three address abstract assembly differs from IR tree in the following ways:

+Intermediate representation: Javaway/compiler/lab3/lib/codegen/assem.ml

+## cogen:
+code: Javaway/compiler/lab3/lib/codegen/cogen.ml

 # Register Allocation design
 ## Liveness analysis